Electricity Production and Distribution

 Plug-In Vehicles and Electricity Infrastructure Capacity

 Utilities, vehicle manufacturers, charging-equipment manufacturers, and researchers are working to ensure that EVs and PHEVs are smoothly integrated into the U.S. electricity infrastructure.
-Some utilities offer lower rates at off-peak times in order to encourage residential vehicle charging when electricity demand is lowest.
+Some utilities offer lower rates at off-peak times to encourage residential vehicle charging when electricity demand is lowest.
 Vehicles and many types of electric vehicle supply equipment (EVSE, or charging stations) can be programmed to restrict charging to off-peak times.
-"Smart" models are even capable of communicating with the grid, enabling them to charge automatically when electricity demand and prices are lowest.
+"Smart" models are even capable of communicating with the grid, load aggregators, or facility/home owners, enabling them to charge automatically when electricity demand and prices are best; for example when prices are lowest, aligned with local distribution needs (such as, temperature constraints), or aligned with renewable generation.